leo-project/leofs/docs/admin/settings/leo_gateway.md

 LeoGateway is a multi-protocols storage proxy, which supports REST-API over HTTP, Amazon S3-API[^1] and NFS v3[^2].
 LeoGateway provides the object cache feature to efficiently and effectively handle requests and to keep high performance of your storage system.

+### Other Configurations

+If you want to customize settings like where to place leo_gateway.conf, what user starting a leo_gateway process and so on, Please refer [For Administrators / Settings / Environment Configuration](/admin/settings/environment_config.md) for more information.

 ## Configuration